ndwilliamson123/all-in-one-travel-app/README.md

 ### Expected Completion: <ins>TBD</ins>

 - [ ] More Local/Session storage to prevent API calls upon every page refresh
-- [ ] Front-end and back-end user input validation on forms for stability and error handling (and preventing issues like having a trip end date before a trip start date)
+- [ ] Front-end and back-end user input validation on forms for stability and error handling (and preventing issues like having a trip end-date before a trip start-date)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>